mizamae/TPV/README.md

 ## Installation

+### Cloning the repository
+Use Git tools to clone the repository into your local machine.

+### Creation of Python virtuel env
 Create a virtual environment based on Python 3.11 or newer.
 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install Tiny TPV.

 ```
 pip install -r requirements.txt
 ```

+### Configuration of the thermal printer

+Depending on your thermal printer, a slightly different procedure should be followed.
+In my case, to make a TM-P80 type thermal printer on a Windows 10 machine, the following steps should be followed:

+- Download [Zadig](https://zadig.akeo.ie/) to install the proper driver
+- Setup the libusbK driver for the USB printer compatibility profile
+- Try if configuration is correct by executing python ./utils/usbUtils.py

 ## Usage